kildealab/sails-nsir-2.7-Docker/README.md

    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;├── media\
    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;└── static\
    3. Edit the .env_template file with DOCKER_STORAGE=path of the data folder, and rename it to .env
+_Note: You may want to keep the original .env_template files as is for Git update compatibility_

 _Note: You can use the script initialization/initialize_folders.sh (linux) or initialize_folders.bat (Windows) to automatically perform this step.
 Edit the script with DATA_FOLDER=data folder path_